vkebkal/v-server-setup/README.md

 Before starting, make sure you have the following:
 - A virtual server running Linux
 - SSH access to the server
-- Basic command-line experience
-- GitHub account for Git integration
+- sudo rights on your vm
-- A local terminal or SSH client
+- GitHub account and SSH client

 # Quickstart